Shorelight Newsletter - In the Life of our Church

 Our Communion (The Lord's Table) Schedule is as follows:

 First Sunday in Epiphany - January 12

 First Sunday in Pentecost - May 31,

 First Sunday in Advent/Christmas - November 29.

-We are continuing our focus on Passionate Spirituality as the characteristic from last year’s church survey that we thought we should give some special attention to in the life of our church.
+Our sermon focus this year has been on Passionate Spirituality as the characteristic from last year’s church survey that we thought we should give some special attention to in the life of our church.
 In essence this is a review of what it means to be a Christian.
-We have discussed the questions “What Is a Christian?” and “What Is a Disciple?”
-This coming month we will review “What Do We Believe?”
-The sermons there will focus on God as revealed in the three persons of the trinity.
-Following that we will discuss what the church is and how we are to find our place within it.
+We have discussed the questions “What Is a Christian?”
+“What Is a Disciple?”
+“What Do We Believe?” and “What Is the Church?”
+This month we will complete this series by addressing the question “What Is the Mission?”
 Please note the topics listed each week and read the Scripture passages referenced there in preparation for our time together.